More spring perennials to choose from for color and fragrance from lush peonies, colorful poppies, charming primroses and much more!

 Few spring perennials beat the woodland and creeping phloxes for masses of color in partial shade.
 Low mounds of foliage are covered with blooms creating carpets of color.
 Lighter colors like white and pale blue will have more impact in shady locations.

 Phlox divaricata, woodland phlox, Zones 3-8.
 Phlox divaricata is a North American woodland wildflower that has made itself at home in garden settings.
 Nice for a semi-shady location, woodland phlox is a good stoloniferous spreader, creating a lovely ground cover when it blooms in spring.
 It is nice to have some of the small narcissus or squills pop up through it, or as a companion to other springs perennials like bleeding hearts, trilliums, ferns, heucheras, tiarellas, and hellebores.
 I have found, however, that it is prone to powdery mildew.
 If this occurs, cut back the stems after flowering for a new flush of growth.
-Cultivars include ‘Blue Moon,’ violet blue; ‘Fuller’s White,’ white; ‘Charleston Pink,’ pink; 'Clouds of Perfume,' pale blue (shown below): London Grove Blue,’ a rich lavender-blue; and ‘Louisiana,’ purple with a deeper eye.
+Cultivars include ‘Blue Moon,’ violet blue; ‘Fuller’s White,’ white; ‘Charleston Pink,’ pink; 'Chattahoochee,' lilac-blue with purple eye; 'Clouds of Perfume,' pale blue; London Grove Blue,’ a rich lavender-blue; and ‘Louisiana,’ purple with a deeper eye.

 Phlox stolonifera, creeping phlox, Zones 2-8.
 Creeping phlox, like woodland phlox, spreads via stoloniferous rhizomes and forms a low, dense mat.
 A North American native like Phlox divaricata, it prefers evenly moist, humusy soil, and tolerates shade well, but flowers best in partial shade.
 It is slightly shorter in bloom at 6-12” than woodland phlox.
 But it is also susceptible to powdery mildew in humid conditions.
 Flower colors are similar to P. divaricata and include ‘Bruce’s White,’ white; ‘Home Fires’ pink; 'Sherwood Purple,' violet-blue (shown below); and ‘Variegata,’ with variegated leaves and pink flowers.